Aiven MCP Early availability

 - An Aiven account

-- An MCP-compatible client (Cursor, Claude Code, Claude Desktop, or VS Code)
+- An MCP-compatible client, such as Cursor, Claude Code, Claude Desktop, VS Code, or Gemini CLI

 Authentication uses OAuth 2.0 with PKCE; your browser opens on first connect so you can sign in and authorize MCP access.